11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 If you or a loved one has been injured in a crane accident in Texas due to another's negligence, you deserve an experienced legal team fighting to make sure the responsible parties pay for your injuries and losses.
 At Miller Weisbrod Olesky, our dedicated team of Texas crane accident lawyers is here to guide you through every step of your case.
 We will thoroughly investigate your accident, find evidence to establish liability of the defendants, and aggressively pursue the largest possible financial compensation on your behalf.

-When a piece of worn-out rigging equipment was ignored for weeks, a load was dropped unexpectantly on construction workers below.
+When a piece of worn-out rigging equipment was ignored for weeks, a load was dropped unexpectedly on construction workers below.
 One of the workers was killed by the impact.
 The employer provided workers compensation, so the wrongful death case was limited to gross negligence claims by the worker’s children.
 After hiring crane and safety experts, conducting depositions of the employer’s crane operator and supervisors, we were able to secure a punitive damage settlement of $1,575,000 while still preserving workers’ compensation weekly checks for the children worth hundreds of thousands of dollars.

 Crane Accident Risks for Construction Workers